 However, unlike the company's top-ranking predecessors - which banked on solid specifications and standout finishes - the Honor 10 doubles-down its aspirations.
 With an under-the-glass fingerprint scanner and an artificial intelligence camera (AI Camera), it notches up a number of high-flying new features to provide a taste of the future, now.
 But it also acquires a 'notch' - the black-out section to the top of the screen - which will no doubt divide opinion.

 - Best smartphone 2018: The best 15 phones to buy today

 - Best budget phones: Top cheap phones for under £200

-We've been living with the Honor 10 as our day-to-day phone for a whole week prior to the official UK launch.
-Is it the affordable flagship to beat?
+After living with the Honor 10 as our day-to-day phone for a whole week ahead of the official UK launch, we've returned back to the handset following a major software update to bring a refreshed review.
+Is this still the affordable flagship to beat?